Arkad-Finance/arkad-demo/arkad-pandas-demo/README.md

 ## Features
 - **Company Profile Retrieval:** Get detailed information like market cap, latest earnings numbers, dividend yield and rate, operating and profit margins, etc.
 - **News and Events Search:** Utilize Tavily Search to find the latest news, events, and M&A deals.
-- **Analytical Operations:** Perform operations on stock market data including candles, volume, and net changes.
+- **Python Code Execution:** Calculations on stock market data including candles, volume, net changes, plotting charts.
-- **Python Code Execution:** For more complex calculations and plotting charts, the agent can write and execute Python code.
 - **Streamlit Integration:** The assistant is accessible through a user-friendly Streamlit application. **Note:** plotting currently is not available when using streamlit for frontend interaction.
 To observe plotting capabilities, please refer to notebooks section.

 ## Important information
 - **Data Source**: The agent uses yfinance to download market data.
 Adhere to Yahoo!'s terms of use regarding data usage.
-- **Database Caution**: Avoid using production databases and databases with sensitive data.
-Sandbox your environment wherever possible.
-- **Execution Caution**: The agent is capable of executing inserts, updates, deletes, and arbitrary Python code.
+- **Execution Caution**: The agent is capable of executing an arbitrary Python code.
 Use with caution.

 ## Prerequisites